QuantumSimulator

 Amplitudes are not probabilities

-Parts can look random while the whole is structured
+Individual parts can look random while the whole is organized

 Amplitude for |0⟩